-DFS 497 Computer Forensic Field Exp. and Seminar (4)
+DFS 497 Computer Forensic Field Experience and Seminar (4)

 This course will serve as the capstone course and will require a final paper to demonstrate completion of the learning outcomes of the program.
 The student gains a basic exposure to an agency involved in computer forensics, and experiences the investigation of high-tech crimes through observation and participation.
 This course will allow the student to observe professionals at work, and to test out their own computer forensics skills for a minimum of 120 hours.
 Prerequisites: complete a sufficient number of the computer forensics courses to prepare for the specific agency's requirement.
-This course is not Pass/Fail thus students will earn a letter grade.
+This field experience is not Pass/Fail, a letter grade will be earned.